Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

     because deeper horizons are more expensive to collect or because deeper horizons are assumed to be more homogeneous and uniform.

-4. Many soil properties show clear trends along in the vertical dimension and, if this is ignored, the result can be a very poor geostatistical model.
+4. Many soil properties show clear trends in the vertical dimension and, if this is ignored, the result can be a very poor geostatistical model.
 It may not be that easy to incorporate a vertical trend because such a trend is generally not consistently